g2384/Life-In-The-UK/Facts.md

 The London Eye is situated on the **southern bank** of the River Thames and is a Ferris wheel that is **443 feet (135 metres)** tall. (not a World Heritage Site).

-The London Eye was originally built as part of the UK’s celebration of the new **millennium** and continues to be an important part of **New Year** celebrations.

 The Millennium Stadium is located in **Cardiff**.

 Wembley Stadium is in London.